rainier-arjona/node_assignments/06 - Sequelize/03 Student Info I.md

    - Fetch all students from the `Students` table.

 2. Find Student by ID:
-   - Fetch a student by with ID #3.
+   - Fetch a student by ID when the ID link is clicked.

 3. Find Students by Age:
    - Fetch all students who are 22 years old.